Debrajdas180/Debrajdas180/README.md

 ---

-##  Additional Sections (Optional Enhancements)

-If you’d like your GitHub README to be even more complete, consider adding the following sections:

 - **Skills**: List languages, protocols, and hardware competencies (e.g., C/C++, Python, I²C, SPI, etc.).
 - **Projects**: Showcase live projects with descriptions, highlights, and live demo links or GIFs.